Stamp Duty Calculator WA

 A person who qualifies for a First Home Owner Grant may be entitled to a first home owner rate on the transfer of, or agreement to transfer, the home or vacant land.

-The FHOG is currently $7,000 or the amount that you must pay to purchase or build your home, whichever is the lesser amount.
-However from September 15 first home buyers that purchase new homes will be eligible for a $10,000 first-home owner grant while those who purchase an existing home will only get $3,000.
+The FHOG is currently $10,000 or the amount that you must pay to purchase or build your home, whichever is the lesser amount.
+However from September 15, 2017 only first home buyers that purchase new homes will be eligible for a $10,000 first-home owner grant while those who purchase an existing home will no longer eligible for FHOG.

 To be eligible for the FHOG, applications must satisfy the following eligibility criteria: